Flora Brovina

-Flora Brovina (born 30 September 1949) is a Kosovar Albanian poet, pediatrician and women's rights activist.
+Flora Brovina (30 September 1949 – 15 September 2026) was a Kosovar-Albanian poet, pediatrician and women's rights activist.
 She was born in the town of Skenderaj in the Drenica Valley of Kosovo, and was raised in Pristina, where she went to school and began studying medicine.
 After finishing her university studies in Zagreb, where she specialized in pediatrics, she returned to Kosovo and worked for a time as a journalist for the Albanian-language daily newspaper Rilindja.
 Soon thereafter, she returned to the health care profession and worked for many years in the Pediatrics Ward of the Pristina General Hospital.

 Kosovo war

 As the political situation in Kosovo deteriorated in the 1990s, and fighting broke out, Brovina ran a health clinic in Pristina in which she distributed health care information on matters as diverse as snake bites, dressing wounds and delivering babies.
 She also used the centre to shelter a number of orphaned children, many of whom had lost their parents during the fighting and expulsions.
 She and her fellow workers took care of as many as 25 children at a time.

-On 20 April 1999 during the Kosovo War, Brovina was abducted by eight masked Serbia paramilitaries from the home she was staying in and was driven off by car to an initially unknown destination.
+On 20 April 1999, during the Kosovo War, Brovina was abducted by eight masked Serbia paramilitaries from the home she was staying in and was driven off by car to an initially unknown destination.
 She was thus in captivity in Serbia when NATO forces took Priština and Serb troops withdrew from the Kosovo province.
 The first news of her abduction broke on 24 April 1999 when her son managed to contact the international writers’ association, PEN, with an urgent appeal that the news of her abduction be made known as widely as possible.
 She was transferred to a Serb prison in Požarevac and, in her first month of detention, was subjected to over 200 hours of interrogation in 18 separate sessions lasting typically from 7 A.M. to 5 P.M.
 On 9 December 1999, in a show trial, she was accused of 'terrorist activities' under Article 136 of the Yugoslav Penal Code.
 She was sentenced to 12 years in prison.
 In June 2000, the Supreme Court of Serbia quashed the verdict and ordered a retrial.
 In October 2001, she was released following international pressure.